audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 `metadata` | [Podcast Metadata](#podcast-metadata-parameters) Object (See Below) | The podcast's metadata.
 `coverPath` | String or null | The absolute path on the server of the cover file.
 Use `null` to remove the cover.
 Prefer using the [Update a Library Item's Cover](#update-a-library-item-39-s-cover) endpoint.
 `tags` | Array of String | The podcast's tags.
-`autoDownloadEpisodes` | Boolean | Whether or not the server will automatically download podcast episodes according to the schedule.
+`autoDownloadEpisodes` | Boolean | Whether the server will automatically download podcast episodes according to the schedule.
 `autoDownloadSchedule` | String or null | The [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for when to automatically download podcast episodes.
 `maxEpisodesToKeep` | Integer | The maximum number of podcast episodes to keep when automatically downloading new episodes.
 Episodes beyond this limit will be deleted.
 If `0`, all episodes will be kept.
 `maxNewEpisodesToDownload` | Integer | The maximum number of podcast episodes to download when automatically downloading new episodes.
 If `0`, all episodes will be downloaded.